Category Archives: Destinations

 Most manufacturers recommend a maximum combined weight of around 275 pounds for a rider and gear & cargo on an e-bike.
 Cargo bikes are meant to carry small people or big loads and can accommodate riders + gear up to 400 pounds or more.
 Typically, e-bikes can handle total weights more than described by manufacturers’ specs.
 However, it may reduce the range or increase maintenance, including wheel spokes repairs.

-Most e-bikes weigh between 30-65 pounds, with the battery weighing anywhere from five to 15 pounds.
-The weight of the battery goes up as the voltage goes up, but the capacity (range of the battery) will go up, too.
+Most e-bikes weigh between 30 and 65 pounds, with the battery weighing anywhere from five to 15 pounds.
+The battery’s weight increases with voltage, but its capacity (range) also increases.

 For more on weight limits and restrictions, click here.